What is a promise ring? October 25, 2018 – Posted in: Jewelry Blog

 Promise Rings vs. Purity Rings

-Although the two have become connected in recent years, a Purity Ring is not a Promise Rings.
-They get mixed up all the time even though that have very little in common.
+Although the two types of rings always get mixed up with each other, it is important to realize, that in truth, a Purity Ring is not a Promise Rings.
+They actually have very little in common.

 Both rings indicate a commitment, but the types of commitment they represent are entirely different.

-A Promise Ring, as mentioned above, it a promise to remain faithful to each other.
-The Promise Ring doesn’t really have anything to do with purity and abstinence among each other.
+- A Promise Ring, as mentioned above, it a promise to remain faithful to each other.
+The Promise Ring doesn’t really have anything to do with purity and abstinence.

 Which Hand to Wear the Promise Ring?